yichunzhao/extract-pdf/README.md

 # extract-pdf
-handling PDF using Apache PDFBox
+handling PDF using Apache PDFBox, extracting text from a Pdf file